Toluca: Rail

 A commuter rail line known as "El Insurgente" ("The Insurgent") will connect Toluca to Mexico City.
 As of October 2020, it was estimated to open in 2023.
 The first section, spanning from Zincatepec to Lerna, opened on 15 September 2023.

+The complete 57.7-kilometer (35.9 mi) line became fully operational on 2 February 2026, extending service from Lerma through the Sierra de las Cruces tunnel to the Observatorio transport hub in western Mexico City, where it connects with Metro Line 1.
+The electric trains operate at speeds up to 120 km/h (75 mph), reducing travel times between the Toluca Valley and Mexico City to approximately 40–50 minutes.
+Within the Toluca metropolitan area, the system serves four stations: Zinacantepec, Toluca Centro, Metepec, and Lerma.

 Airport

 Toluca is served by Licenciado Adolfo López Mateos International Airport.
-The airport has a 4,200 m runway and is located 15 km from Toluca and 60 km from the country's capital, thus serving as an overflow airport for Mexico City.
+The airport has a 4200 m runway and is located 15 km from Toluca and 60 km from the country's capital, thus serving as an overflow airport for Mexico City.
 This airport has started a development initiative of the Federal and State Governments, as well as the private sector, which provided an investment of almost 3,200 million U.S. dollars in the last 2 years.

 This airport has created 4,500 jobs and has contributed to the increase of commercial activity for the metropolitan area.
-It has also attracted many airline passengers who live in Mexico City to use the Toluca airport, which represents migration in potential consumers of 2.2 million passengers in 2007 and it is projected that for 2008 up to five millions travelers may utilize the Toluca Airport, which would make it the 4th busiest in the country.
+It has also attracted many airline passengers who live in Mexico City to use the Toluca airport, which represents migration in potential consumers of 2.2 million passengers in 2007 and it is projected that for 2008 up to five millions travelers may use the Toluca Airport, which would make it the 4th busiest in the country.